xinxijishuwyq/multimedia_audio_framework/README.md

     cout << audioDeviceDescriptor->deviceType_;
     cout << audioDeviceDescriptor->deviceRole_;
     ```
-8. Use **SetDeviceActive** and **IsDeviceActive** APIs to Actiavte/Deactivate the device and to check if the deivce is active.
+8. Use **SetDeviceActive** and **IsDeviceActive** APIs to Actiavte/Deactivate the device and to check if the device is active.
      ```
     ActiveDeviceType deviceType = SPEAKER;
     int32_t result = audioSystemMgr->SetDeviceActive(deviceType, true);
-    bool isDevActive = audioSystemMgr->SetDeviceActive(IsDeviceActive);
+    bool isDevActive = audioSystemMgr->IsDeviceActive(deviceType);
     ```
 9. Other useful APIs such as **IsStreamActive**, **SetAudioParameter** and **GetAudioParameter** are also provided.
 Please refer [**audio_system_manager.h**](https://gitee.com/openharmony/multimedia_audio_standard/blob/master/interfaces/innerkits/native/audiomanager/include/audio_system_manager.h) for more details

-#### JS Usage:
+#### JavaScript Usage:
-JS apps can use the APIs provided by audio manager to control the volume and the device.\
+JavaScript apps can use the APIs provided by audio manager to control the volume and the device.\
-Please refer [**audio-management.md**](https://gitee.com/openharmony/docs/blob/master/en/application-dev/js-reference/audio-management.md) for JS usage of audio volume and device management.
+Please refer [**audio-management.md**](https://gitee.com/openharmony/docs/blob/master/en/application-dev/js-reference/audio-management.md) for JavaScript usage of audio volume and device management.

 ## Repositories Involved<a name="repositories-involved"></a>